-In few words it a string that feature a steel core but it wrapped with silk filaments and wound over with silver plated copper.
+In few words, it is a string that feature a steel core, but it wrapped with silk filaments and wound over with silver plated copper.

 I can say that’s make it a very perfect pick for a delicate instruments, but the drawback they are more likely to buzz, and has a shorter playing life when compared to regular wound strings.

 - Pros and cons of acoustic and electric guitars